fatih/vim-go/.github/ISSUE_TEMPLATE.md

 <!--
-STOP.
 Before filing an issue, please check if vim-go's help addresses your problem (see `:help go-troubleshooting`).

 Consider executing `:GoReportGitHubIssue` to populate much of this information automatically.
 -->